|Nutrition Facts (per serving)|

 - Substitute a blended Scotch whisky for the vodka, and you have a drink called the aggravation (or teacher's pet).
 It typically gets a quick shake: Pour everything into the serving glass along with ice, cover it with a shaker tin, and give it one good shake.
 (Make sure you have a tight grip on both the glass and the tin or things could get messy.)
 It can be made with cream, milk, or Irish cream.

 - Brandy makes an excellent variation on the mudslide as well.

 - For an on-the-rocks variation, build your drink in a glass and stir, instead of shaking.
 This method will provide a little more bite and decadence.

 How Strong Is the Mudslide?

-Though the mudslide may look sweet and innocent, it is almost as strong as a margarita.
-Of course, if you were to use milk or cream or blend the mudslide, it would be less potent.
-Yet, you do have to be careful with a mudslide on the rocks because it can sneak up on you.
+Though the mudslide may taste sweet and innocent, it is almost as strong as a margarita.
+As an example, with 80-proof vodka, Baileys, and Kahlúa, its alcohol content falls in the 29 percent ABV (58 proof) range.
+Since it's so yummy, it's easy to drink one too many, and this one will sneak up on you.
+Of course, if you were to add milk or cream or blend the mudslide, it would be far less potent.

 Since a mudslide is made with Irish cream and coffee liqueur, the drink contains dairy.
 Most coffee liqueurs, including Kahlúa, contain dairy, and one of the main ingredients of Irish cream liqueurs, such as Baileys, is heavy cream.
 Therefore, it is not a vegan-friendly cocktail.